danawoodman/cng/README.md

 > Run commands on file change using glob patterns, heavily inspired by the excellent [onchange][onchange], but written in Go.

+## Notes

+- This is a new, experimental project.
+I use it in multiple projects on a daily basis and it's working great for me.
+That said it hasn't been heavily tested, so please open an issue if you run into any problems.
+- I haven't tested this much outside of my personal system (macOS).
+Theoretically this should work on \*nix systems and even Windows, but I haven't yet tested it on them.

 ## Install

 Download a [release](https://github.com/danawoodman/cng/releases) for your platform and add it to your path.